-Gupton-Jones College of Funeral Service offers one (1) program of instruction: the Associate of Science in Funeral Service
+Gupton-Jones College of Funeral Service offers one (1) program of instruction: the Associate of Science in Funeral Service.
+The AS program is offered both Online and On Campus.
+Students enrolled at the College may take online courses as requested throughout their enrollment.

-Associate of Science
+Associate of Science - Online and On Campus